 By 174 B.C., it was relatively commonplace to have matches across the city, and the idea was boosted further by Julius Caesar, who engaged hundreds of gladiators to fight in memory of his deceased father and daughter.

-Popularity for the sport increased, and by the end of the first century B.C., government officials got in on the action and started holding public games.
+Popularity for the sport increased, and by the end of the first century B.C., government officials started holding public games.
 By the time the Colosseum opened in 80 A.D., gladiator fights had evolved from ad-hoc battles to a serious business.

 There’s an idea that the fights were haphazard and lawless, but this is largely a myth – like many things in Roman times, they were actually highly organized.
 All gladiators, both volunteers and slaves, underwent extensive training at ‘gladiator school’ and were bound to service by a sacred oath.